US stocks inch higher as markets yawn at Trump’s impeachment

-NEW YORK (AP) — U.S. stocks crept higher in early trading Thursday following encouraging profit reports from several big companies.
+NEW YORK (AP) — U.S. stocks crept higher in morning trading Thursday following encouraging profit reports from several big companies.

 Trading around the world was mostly listless, as markets took a pause after a run higher in recent weeks.
 Stocks, bonds, gold, crude oil and a gauge measuring fear among traders on Wall Street all made only slight moves, if any, in the first day of trading after President Donald Trump’s impeachment by the House of Representatives.